dfrencham/dfrencham.github.io/_posts/2014-04-04-every-developer-should-learn-regex.md

 <a class="fancybox" href="{{ site.url }}/assets/images/regex.png"><img class="img-responsive img-thumbnail" src="{{ site.url }}/assets/images/regex.png" alt="Regex window in Visual Studio" /></a><br />
 </div>

+So, where to from here, for the regular expression newbie?

 ### Guides for getting started ###

+These links should give you a good starting point to learn regex:

 - [Regular Expressions Quickstart](http://www.regular-expressions.info/quickstart.html)
 - [Wikipedia Article on Regex](http://en.wikipedia.org/wiki/Regular_expression)
 - [30 minute regex tutorial](http://www.codeproject.com/Articles/9099/The-Minute-Regex-Tutorial)
 - [Perl Regex Tutorial](http://perldoc.perl.org/perlretut.html)

+If you know a developer who doesn't know regex - teach them!
+Spread the love.
+It's too cool a skill to let other developers miss out on.